Last Modified: 29 Sep 2016

 Sudu Araliya Hotel (1 nt)

 Leaving Polonnaruwa this morning we break our journey stopping off to explore Dambulla properly, to learn its fascinating history.
 The Sinhalese King, Valagam Bahu, took refuge here when he was ousted from his capital.
 He transformed the five caves of this granite outcrop into a rock temple, decorated by statues of Buddha and frescoes, some of which are over 2000 years old but still as brightly painted as ever.
-The steep 150m ascent to the top of the rock rewards you with more magnificent views down to the jungle and forest below.
+The steep 150m ascent to the top of the rock rewards us with more magnificent views down to the jungle and forest below.
 You then travel southward along the main trunk road to Sri Lanka’s second city and the physical and spiritual heart of the country – Kandy (approximately 2 hours).
 Keep an eye on the landscape as you’ll pass through a fertile spice-growing area and plantations where coffee, cacao and rubber are cultivated.
 This evening you’ll visit the Dalada Maligawa, the famous Temple of the Tooth.
 This is a major shrine, where pilgrims have revered Buddha’s tooth since the 16th century; its gilded roof seems to act as a beacon to visitors throughout the day and into the evening.
 Your accommodation for the next two nights will be here in Kandy.